top of page

 Dartmouth College

-Designed by Charles W. Moore and Chad Floyd in 1985, the Hood Museum of Art is home to some 65,000 objects – among the largest and oldest college or university collections in the United States.
-Unlike traditional art institutions, the Hood is a teaching museum, dedicated to cultivating direct engagement with its visitors and works of art.
-Due to its age, the building required numerous repairs and upgrades in order to effectively house artworks.
-Increased programming necessitated additional galleries, classrooms and administrative offices.
-The project includes five additional galleries, a multipurpose lobby, and the revamped Bernstein Center for Object-Based Inquiry: three large classrooms that use technology to aid in students’ and faculty’s research of objects in the collection.
-A new facade enhances the Hood’s presence on East Wheelock Street, making the building increasingly visible and welcoming to all.
+Originally designed by Charles W. Moore and Chad Floyd in 1985, the Hood Museum of Art is home to over 65,000 objects—among the largest and oldest university collections in the United States.
+Unlike traditional art institutions, the Hood is a teaching museum dedicated to cultivating direct engagement with its visitors and works of art.
+Due to its age, the building required numerous repairs and upgrades in order to effectively house artworks, including extensive remediation of the building envelope and the full replacement of all mechanical systems in the building.
+Furthermore, increased programming necessitated additional galleries, classrooms, and administrative offices.

 bottom of page